Should you get a small business credit card?

 Business credit cards often offer better perks versus personal cards like discounts, airline miles or bigger cash-back percentages, experts say.
 Some even offer business counseling for customers.

 You don’t need to be a big company to apply.
-Manyuse business credit cards.
+Many startups, sole proprietors and small LLCs use business credit cards.
 No matter what your small business structure, it’s worth considering whether to get a separate business credit card.

 Here’s some information on how to get started.